 Plugging a microphone into a mic input means the signal will be transferred to a circuit that works well with it.

-If we were, say, to plug a microphone into a line input, we would have a terrible noise issue.
-This is because line inputs are expecting a signal 10 to 1000 times stronger than a microphone’s mic level signal.
+If we were to plug a microphone into a line input, we would have a terrible noise issue.
+This is because line inputs expect a signal 10 to 1000 times stronger than a microphone’s mic level signal.
 The inherent noise in the input could be as loud or even louder than the mic level signal.